August 17, 2017 / Esther Choy

 Where he thought he was being subtle, his audience felt like he was spelling things out for them.
 Ever since, he has concluded: “You are not as subtle as you think you are!”
 And honing the film based on audience feedback paid off.
 “Play the Game” was the third most successful independently distributed domestic feature of 2009, and won audience choice awards at three major film festivals.

 But Marc Fienberg is not just an award-winning filmmaker.
 He’s also a savvy marketing consultant with a twenty-year track record of successfully building and marketing new businesses and products.
 He’s found that what’s true for movies is often true for marketing.
-And keeping messages subtle is not just a hallmark of fine filmmaking; it’s needed for fruitful marketing as well.
+And keeping messages subtle is not just a hallmark of fine filmmaking; it’s needed for fruitful storytelling in marketing as well.
 While wearing his marketing consultant hat, Marc finds that many of his clients worry that customers won’t “get it” unless they communicate their message overtly.

 Suppose you’re marketing life insurance, an ordinarily “dry” topic.
 You want to tell a story with emotional impact by moving the main character from feeling worried, without life insurance, to secure once he or she has coverage.